 Scan the competition for all types of content, and find where it is stored—it might not necessarily be on their websites.

-See how the content is categorized, if it is in a long or a short form; note how frequent the publications are, and how many are already out there.
+Content Gap Analysis will help you explore how the content is categorized, if it is in a long or a short form; note how frequent the publications are, and how many are already out there.

 Before you start looking for content gaps, evaluate the overall quality.
 A lot of topics might be already covered, but if they’re lacking quality or depth, you have an opportunity to do it better, and get higher rankings.